What are the latest funding news in the edge AI market? (June 2026)

 What is the company stage?

-Gather AI is at a growth stage, with strong customer rollout and sharp expansion activity.
+Gather AI is at growth stage, with strong booking growth and an expanding operational footprint.

 How much did they raise?